Kavyashree8/Image-processing/README.md

 img.show()
 c.waitKey(0)

+**OUTPUT**

 ![boutput](https://user-images.githubusercontent.com/75052954/105334646-f8f01f00-5b8b-11eb-820f-59c6b6a2a88c.PNG)

 **3. Develop a program to find the sum and mean of a set of images.
         a.
-Create ‘n’ number of images and read them from the directory and perform the operations.** import cv2 import os path = "D://ff"
+Create ‘n’ number of images and read them from the directory and perform the operations.**
+ **Description**
+ You can add two images with the OpenCV function, cv. add(), or simply by the numpy operation res = img1 + img2.
+The function mean calculates the mean value M of array elements, independently for each channel, and return it:" This mean it should return you a scalar for each layer of you image The append() method in python adds a single item to the existing list. listdir() method in python is used to get the list of all files and directories in the specified directory.
+**Program**
+import cv2
+import os
+path = "D://ff"